SDB:NVIDIA drivers

 Nvidia-secureboot-deleteKey.jpg

-Uninstalling the NVIDIA drivers
+Uninstalling the NVIDIA driver

 # zypper lr

-# zypper se -ir <the repo number>
+# zypper search -ir <repo name or number>

-# dracut -f
+# dracut -f --regenerate-all

 Troubleshooting